twilson63/permaweb-cookbook/docs/src/concepts/post-transactions.md

 <img src="https://arweave.net/Z1eDDnz4kqxAkkzy6p5elMz-jKnlaVIletp-Tm6W8kQ" width="550">

 ::: tip <img src="https://arweave.net/blzzObMx8QvyrPTdLPGV3m-NsnJ-QqBzvQIQzzZEfIk" width="20"> Guaranteed Transactions
-If you are posting a high volume of transactions or you want your transactions to be confirmed immediately consider using a bundling service.
-Transactions posted via a bundler are confirmed immediately and available within milliseconds.
-The service holds onto the transactions until they are confirmed on-chain.
-If the transactions are not included in the most recent block the bundling service re-posts them with each new block until they are confirmed.
+When posting a large quantity of transactions or when fast settlement time is desireable consider using a bundling service.
+Bundlers settle large volumes of transactions immediately and make the transaction data available within milliseconds.
+The bundling service holds onto posted transactions until they are confirmed on-chain.
+If the transactions are not included in the most recent block the bundling service re-posts them with each new block until they are recorded on chain with a sufficient number of confirmations.
 :::

 ## Direct Transactions